SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. Configure the route in `server.js` to call the `create` function.

-1. Create the new Song and add it to the Album.
+1. In your method in `controllers/albumsSongsController` create the new Song and add it to the Album.

 1. Save your results and respond to the client with JSON.